agsb/f2u/README.md

     twig dicionary is CPU independent;
     all twig words have a payload  last references;
     all leaf words have a payload as NULL and last jump;
-    the memory model is not unified, separate address for flash, sdram;
+    the memory model is not unified, separate address for flash and for sdram;
-    ??? minus one reference execution per each word in exchange of a NULL test
+    ??? minus one reference execution per each compound word in exchange of a NULL test

 # Notes

 1. Primitives (Leaf) routine does not do any call.
 Compound (Twig) routines do.